JayaniLakshika/Monash_PhD_thesis/chapters/03-chap3.pdf.md

 <!-- objective: introduce a new tool to help to determine which method, which parameter choice provide the most useful representation of high-D data.-->
 <!--intro with S-curve with 5 methods-->

-Nonlinear dimension reduction (NLDR) techniques, such as t-distributed stochastic neighbor embedding (tSNE) [@laurens2008], uniform manifold approximation and projection (UMAP) [@leland2018], potential of heat-diffusion for affinity-based trajectory embedding (PHATE) algorithm [@moon2019], large-scale dimensionality reduction Using triplets (TriMAP) [@amid2019], and pairwise controlled manifold approximation (PaCMAP) [@yingfan2021], can create hugely different representations depending on the selected method and hyper-parameter choices.
+Nonlinear dimension reduction (NLDR) techniques, such as t-distributed stochastic neighbor embedding (tSNE) [@laurens2008], uniform manifold approximation and projection (UMAP) [@leland2018], potential of heat-diffusion for affinity-based trajectory embedding (PHATE) algorithm [@moon2019], large-scale dimensionality reduction Using triplets (TriMAP) [@amid2022], and pairwise controlled manifold approximation (PaCMAP) [@yingfan2021], can create hugely different representations depending on the selected method and hyper-parameter choices.
 It is difficult to determine whether any of these representations are accurate, which one is the best, or whether they have missed important structures.

 This paper presents the R package, `quollr`, which is useful for understanding how NLDR warps high-dimensional space and fits the data.
-Starting with an NLDR layout, our approach is to create a $2\text{-}D$ wireframe model representation, that can be lifted and displayed in the high-dimensional ($p\text{-}D$) space (Figure \@ref(fig:overview)).
+Starting with an NLDR layout, our approach is to create a $2\text{-}D$ wireframe model representation, that can be lifted and displayed in the high-dimensional ($p\text{-}D$) space (@fig-overview).

 ::: {.cell}